Pylons/pyramid/docs/narr/paste.rst

 PasteDeploy Configuration Files
 ===============================

-Packages generated via a :term:`scaffold` make use of a system created by Ian Bicking named :term:`PasteDeploy`.
+Packages generated via a :term:`cookiecutter` make use of a system created by Ian Bicking named :term:`PasteDeploy`.
 PasteDeploy defines a way to declare :term:`WSGI` application configuration in an ``.ini`` file.